-West Seattle is a part of Seattle proper, but it’s really more like a suburb of the larger city.
-It’s mostly residential and few tourists bother to even check out this area, but it’s a great place to see and stay while visiting the Emerald City.
+West Seattle is a part of Seattle proper, but it’s more like a suburb of the larger city.
+It’s primarily residential, and few tourists even bother to check out this area, but it’s a great place to see and stay while visiting Emerald City.

-Only about 80,000 Seattleites reside in this neighborhood and its location on its own, separate peninsula, southwest of the busier and more bustling downtown Seattle, makes it a great and quiet little getaway spot that’s a bit separated from all the action of the larger city itself, yet is close enough to offer easy access to everything you want to do.
+Only about 80,000 Seattleites reside in this neighborhood.
+Its location on its separate peninsula, southwest of the busier downtown Seattle, makes it a great and quiet little getaway spot that’s a bit separated from all the action of the larger city itself, yet is close enough to offer easy access to everything you want to do.

-West Seattle is laid-back and quieter than the big city but there are still a lot of things to do within this neighborhood.
-Alki Beach is a popular area and offers beautiful views of the city skyline.
+West Seattle is laid-back and quieter than the big city, but this neighborhood still has many things to do.
+Alki Beach is a popular area that offers beautiful skyline views.

 West Seattle is a mere mile and a half from downtown, but since it's on the other side of Puget Sound, you'd hardly know it.
 On this tour, take a stroll along Alki Beach and admire views of the Olympic Mountains in the distance.
 Wind your way through charming residential areas and visit Schmitz Park.
 The highlight of this trip is a walk through Lincoln Park before ending at U Village, an eclectic neighborhood with some of the best restaurants and shops.